How we adapt the curriculum and learning environment for children with SEN

 Extra Curricular Provision

 At St Hild's we offer a wide range of extra curricular clubs.
-For example, recent clubs include football, multiskills, cookery, arts and crafts and drama.
 The clubs we offer change each half term in response to the interests of our pupils.
-Feedback from parents and carers and pupils are welcomed and questionnaires are sent home annually to enable us to plan our provision for the following academic year.
+Feedback from parents and carers and pupils are welcomed and questionnaires are sent home regularly to enable us to plan our provision for the following academic year.

 Our extra curricular provision is available to all of our pupils.
 If a child with SEND is unable to attend a particular club due to their needs, additional arrangements will be made to overcome these boundaries and aid their participation.

-If you feel that your child's SEND needs are preventing them from accessing a particular club, please speak to the member of staff responsible for running the club or the SENCO.
+If you feel that your child's SEND needs are preventing them from accessing a particular club, please speak to the member of staff responsible for running the club, the SENCO or the Head Teacher.

 More details on how we adapt information, our environment and curriculum can be found in our Accessibility Plan.